 - Go to Devices > All devices

-3. Retrieve Managed Local admin password with Powershell
+3. Retrieve the Managed Local admin password with Powershell

-How to find LAPS events in the Event Log on devices?
+How do you find LAPS events in the Event Log on devices?

 - Event ID 10003: Background policy processing start log (Log: LAPS policy processing is now starting.)